What Is Form 5498?

 What to Do if You Don’t Receive Form 5498

-You also want to make sure that the administrator has your correct address and that you did indeed make contributions in that tax year.
+If you don't receive your form on time, make sure that the administrator has your correct address.
+You can also check that you did indeed make contributions in that tax year.

 How to Read Form 5498

 Different boxes on Form 5498 report contributions to various types of plans and a variety of other information.
 The most common include:

 - Box 1: Contributions to traditional IRAs you made in 2021 and through the contribution deadline in 2022

 - Boxes 2 and 3: Rollovers and conversions from another plan into an IRA

 - Box 7: Identifies your plan type